 Red Foxes share a trait in common with squirrels: They bury extra food.
 When they get lucky and catch more than they can eat at one sitting, they cache it: They dig a hole with their front claws, drop the food in and use their snout to cover it.
 Your dog probably does the domestic version of this by hiding bones or rawhide chews behind potted plants, between sofa cushions and maybe in the toe of a shoe.

 The foxes may have small caches scattered in several places in their territory.
-Sometimes they dig up a cache just to make sure it’s still there, then re-bury it.
-They also mark it to announce who it belongs to.
+Sometimes they dig up a cache to make sure it’s still there, then re-bury it.
+They also mark it to announce its owner.

 Red Foxes have a reputation as cunning, killing nuisances.
 These reports come from farmers who lose chickens, and from sport hunters who lose small game birds and animals to them.
 Also, ranchers claim they take lambs; however, studies over the past 20 years have consistently shown the lambs were already dead, weak or non-viable.
 Recently some farmers have begun to welcome Red Foxes, finding them more beneficial than detrimental because of their heavy predation on rodents and rabbits.